 Leadership Claims

-Preparing qualified hearing professionals for nearly 30 years.
+Preparing qualified hearing professionals for over 30 years.

 Program Overview

-The Hearing Instrument Specialist program provides students with the opportunity to study and develop clinical skills that will enable them to test hearing, select appropriate hearing instruments and dispense these aids to those in need.
+In the Hearing Instrument Specialist program you will learn the specialized skills required to work as a hearing health-care professional.
+You will develop people skills and will learn how to use the latest technology to assess appropriate hearing solutions for those in need.
 For applicants with a relevant degree or diploma, we offer an opportunity for advanced standing into semester 3 of the program.

 Full Description